20 Ways to Improve Your Blog and Drive More Traffic to Your Website

 Use Grammarly to Keep Spelling and Grammar in Check

 If you’re typing in Microsoft Word, you’ve got a built-in spellchecker, but if you’re typing directly into WordPress, you may miss errors in spelling and grammar.
 Installing the Grammarly extension is a great way to keep an eye on typing as you go, so you don’t accidentally publish anything that contains mistakes.
 After all, the last thing you want to do is create some amazing content and have it get noticed for all of the wrong reasons.
-Tightening up your spelling and grammar is one of the best ways to improve your blog.
+Tightening up your spelling and grammar is one of the best ways to improve your website.
 Grammarly offers both a free and paid version, though the free version is sufficient for catching spelling errors.

 Include (At Least) One Vertical Image for Pinterest Traffic

 If you are unfamiliar with Pinterest, you may think it’s just a place where people go to share pictures of hairstyles and recipe ideas, but it’s so much more.
-Pinterest is one of the best social platforms to use for reaching women in the U.S, and a wonderful way to drive more traffic to your website.
+Pinterest is one of the best social platforms to use for reaching women in the U.S. and a wonderful way to drive more traffic to your website.
 But not all images do well on Pinterest, so it’s important to include at least one vertical image to make it easy (and desirable) for others to share your posts on the platform.
 The image below is an example of what a pin should look like.

 Speed Up Your Website With an Optimization Plugin

-Check and Keep Content Updated Regularly
+Check on and Keep Content Updated Regularly

 Make sure you’re keeping an eye on old content so that it doesn’t get outdated.
 For instance, if you’ve got a post that mentions a sale or something that is no longer valid, remove it.
 If you’ve written about a place that no longer exists, make sure to add something to the post to let readers know it’s not there anymore.
-You can do this by adding in a short note at the end of the post, you don’t have to take it down.
+You can do this by adding a short note at the end of the post, you don’t have to take it down.

-Remove Any and All Broken Links
+Remove or Reroute Any Broken Links

 Create a Cohesive Brand Image